blackcatacademy/blackcat-testing/docs/PRESENTATION_DEMO.md

 You should see:
 - `trusted_now=true` initially
 - after tamper: `trusted_now=false`, writes blocked, and errors visible on the dashboard

+Note:
+- In hardened read-only rootfs mode, “unexpected file in app root” tamper may be blocked by the filesystem.
+  Use `BLACKCAT_TESTING_TAMPER_KIND=modify_config` or `modify_manifest` for a reliable demo.

 ### B) RPC outage → stale reads